 The different properties of CBD and THC – can you get high of both?

 The main difference between CBD and THC is the psychoactive sensation.
 THC is psychoactive, and CBD is not.
 In other words, you will not get the “high” feeling from CBD.
-Instead, it can make your body feel more balanced and stabilized.
+Instead, it can make you feel more balanced.

 Are CBD and THC legal?

 CBD is legal to buy in Sweden, all across the EU, and in many other countries around the world.
 THC, on the other hand, is illegal in most countries.
 In a few countries, including Switzerland, a low amount of THC in a CBD oil is allowed.

 CBD and THC in different forms – from oils and bath salts to space brownies